 Take phenytoin only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-phenytoin may be used with other seizure medicines.
-Keep using all of your seizure medicines unless your doctor tells you to stop.
+Phenytoin may be used with other seizure medicines.
+Keep using all of your seizure medicines unless your doctor tells you otherwise.

 Do not change brands or dosage forms of phenytoin without first checking with your doctor.
 Different products may not work the same way.
 If you refill your medicine and it looks different, check with your pharmacist.